gatewayd-io/docs/pages/getting-started/03-running-gatewayd.md

 ## 3. Install GatewayD and the cache plugin

-Install and extract GatewayD and the cache plugin using the following command:
+Download and extract GatewayD and the cache plugin using the following commands:

 ```bash
 mkdir gatewayd && cd gatewayd